Flight suit: World War II

 The need for short-duration fire protection was demonstrated early during that war.
 As technology advanced, the fire-protective flight suit, helmets, goggles, masks, gloves and footwear were designed and used.
 The footwear often could be cut to appear like civilian shoes in the country where the crew member would land if shot down.

 Flak jackets were also developed to give bomber crews some protection from flying shrapnel, though these increased the overall weight of the airplane and reduced the effective bombload that could be carried.

 With the era of jet flight and improved focus on safety; however, fully fire-retardant materials were required.
 It was also simpler to make a one-piece suit when it would potentially have to fit over existing clothing or various types of under-garments.

 Also, with the coming of jet flight came the development of the G-suit, a special kind of flight suit (worn alone or in combination with a traditional flight suit) that protected the wearer from the physical stress of acceleration by compressing the body to keep blood from pooling in the legs.
-As the pilot executed high-G combat maneuvers, their blood would literally be pulled from their head and shift downwards into their lower body, starving the brain of oxygen and causing a blackout.
+As the pilot executed high-G combat maneuvers, their blood would be pulled from their head and shift downwards into their lower body, starving the brain of oxygen and causing a blackout.
 The G-suit was designed to allow some retention of blood in the pilot's head, allowing them to execute high-G turns for sustained periods of time.

-In the 1950s and 1960s, even more specialized suits needed to be developed for high-altitude surveillance (such as with the U-2 and SR-71 aircraft) and space flight.
+In the 1950s and 1960s, even more specialized suits needed to be developed for high-altitude surveillance (such as with the U-2 and Lockheed SR-71 Blackbird aircraft) and space flight.
 These would include full pressurization, and would be the precursor to today's space suits.